altkennyh2l/hitokoto-get-zhhant/readme.md

 let response = await fetch('https://v1.hitokoto.cn/?encode=text');
 ```
 (index.js line 6)

+### Things to be fixed

+- Add option to request hitokoto of a specific category.
+- Performance enhancement (try making the thing faster, still don't know if it is possible)

 ### License
 I don't know much about licenses so I went with the same as OpenCC.
 That's it.